fjpub/stfmpl/README.md

-# stfmpl
-Strategies for Testing and Formalizing Properties of Modern Programming Languages
+# Strategies for Testing and Formalizing Properties of Modern Programming Languages